Updated July 13, 2023

-- The biggest disadvantage is that why would a company show the negative prospects of its operations in the future.
-This biasness reduces the sensitivity with respect to figures reported in the pro-forma financial statements.
+- The biggest disadvantage is why a company would show the negative prospects of its operations in the future.
+This business reduces the sensitivity with respect to figures reported in the pro-forma financial statements.

-- We can say the management can easily manipulate the pro-forma earnings with the intent to show only the positive side of earnings.
+- We can say the management can easily manipulate the pro-forma earnings to show only the positive side of earnings.

 - There is no accounting standard specified for the computation of pro-forma earnings.
 Thus, the computation is free at the discretion of the management.

-- Even if investors may appoint a third party to certify the figures, such a third party can also provide reasonable assurance on the assumptions used in the computation of pro-forma earnings.
+- Even if investors may appoint a third party to certify the figures, such a third party can also provide reasonable assurance on the assumptions used in calculating pro-forma earnings.

-- Another disadvantage is that it’s not mandatory for companies to report the Pro-forma earnings every year & you may not get the continuous reports every year.
+- Another disadvantage is that companies don’t need to report Pro-forma earnings every year & you may not get continuous reports every year.

 - The actual earnings are always lower than the pro-forma earnings due to the exclusion of non-recurring expenses & inclusion of normal revenue.

-Pro-forma earnings represent the assumptions used at arriving at the figures.
+Pro-forma earnings represent the assumptions used to arrive at the figures.
 These assumptions reflect the basis of the figures.
-Few assumptions also reflect the mentality of the management in arriving at the figures.
+A few assumptions also reflect the mentality of the management in arriving at the figures.
 Therefore, it may differ from the actual performance of the company.
-Also, pro-forma statements are mandated by any regulation & there is no specific format of presentation & thus, the presentation may vary from one company to another.
+Also, any regulation mandates Pro-forma statements & there is no specific format of presentation & thus, the presentation may vary from one company to another.

 This is a guide to Pro-Forma Earnings.
-Here we also discuss the introduction and example of pro-forma earnings along with benefits and disadvantages.
+Here we also discuss the introduction, examples of Pro-forma earnings, and benefits and disadvantages.
 You may also have a look at the following articles to learn more –